gracelawley/instructor-and-TA-notices/wifi-troubleshooting.md

 ## Problem

-Can connect to the conference WiFi successfully, but webpages won't load.
+You can connect to the conference WiFi successfully, but webpages won't load.

 ### Verify the Problem